trustero/Receptor-Template/README.md

   allow your Receptor to connect to a Service Provider like AWS
 - Source code that implements the [Receptor interface from the SDK](https://pkg.go.dev/github.com/trustero/api/go/receptor_sdk#Receptor)

-There is a "Receptor Developer Guide" locaded in the `docs` directory for detailed instructions on how to write a Receptor
+There is a "Receptor Developer Guide" located in the `docs` directory for detailed instructions on how to write a Receptor

+**All API calls made in the receptor must be logged within the receptor via the `evidence.AddSource` call**

 ## Testing A Receptor